This post may contain some affiliate links. When you click through and make a purchase we may receive some commission, at no extra costs to you.

 Kitaguchi Hongu Sengen Shrine

 At the starting point of the Yoshida trail, you will find the Kitaguchi Hongu Sengen Shrine, also known today as the Fujiyoshida Sengen Shrine.
-The Yoshida trail leads all to way to the top of Mount Fuji, though, few climbers begin their hike from here now.
-Many climbers do still visit the shrine before their ascent to pray for a safe climb.
+The Yoshida trail leads all the way to the top of Mount Fuji, though few climbers begin their hike from here now.
+Many climbers still visit the shrine before their ascent to pray for a safe climb.

-Each year, the shrine is the center stage for one of the three “most unique festivals in Japan”.
-The Yoshida Fire Festival is celebrated to mark the end of the Mount Fuji climbing season and to praise the gods.
-During the festival about 70 large torches are lit throughout the city, turning the main street into what looks like a river of fire.
+Each year, the shrine is the center stage for one of Japan’s three “most unique festivals.”
+The Yoshida Fire Festival is celebrated to mark the end of the Mount Fuji climbing season and praise the gods.
+During the festival, about 70 large torches are lit throughout the city, turning the main street into what looks like a river of fire.

 Lake Kawaguchi Mt.
 Tenjō Ropeway

 This cable car is located on the lakeside of Kawaguchiko.
-There are two cable cars and you can see the lake and Mt.
+There are two cable cars; you can see the lake and Mt.
 Fuji from the top.
-Especially in the autumn season, you can see the beautiful autumn colors of the tree leaves in this area while riding on the cable car.
-The three minutes to the top will literally fly by!
+Especially in the autumn, you can see the beautiful autumn colors of the tree leaves in this area while riding on the cable car.
+The three minutes to the top will literally fly by.

 Oishi Park

-From this beautiful park located on the north side of Kawaguchiko Lake, you can see the beautiful Mt.
-Fuji and its reflection in the lake.
-In spring and summertime, when many flowers are blossoming at Oishi Park, the views are amazing.
+From this beautiful park on the north side of Kawaguchiko Lake, you can see the beautiful Mt.
+Fuji and its reflection.
+The views are amazing in spring and summertime when many flowers are blossoming at Oishi Park.
 Especially from late June to early July, when the lavender flowers are in bloom and make the place look like it has a purple carpet, many people visit this picturesque spot.
-At Oishi Park there are several restaurants and shops, making it a great spot for a break after a hike.
+At Oishi Park, there are several restaurants and shops, making it a great spot for a break after a hike.

 Aokigahara-Jukai Forest and Lava Caves

-In the vicinity of the Aokigahara forest, there are some deep lava caves, such as the Fugaku Wind Cave and the Narusawa Ice Cave.
+Some deep lava caves are near the Aokigahara forest, such as the Fugaku Wind Cave and the Narusawa Ice Cave.
 When you are in the area, visiting these famous caves is a must.
-The temperature in both caves is somewhere between zero and three degrees all year round, but don’t let that stop you from witnessing these miracles of mother nature.
+The temperature in both caves is between zero and three degrees all year round, but don’t let that stop you from witnessing these miracles of Mother Nature.

 Ide Shuzo Sake Brewery

-Very close to Kawaguchiko station, there is a sake brewery called Ide shuzo.
-This small family-run brewery has been making sake for 21 generations, using water from Mount Fuji.
-At the brewery, you can learn more about the process of making sake, or just sample the finished product!
+Very close to Kawaguchiko station is a sake brewery called Ide Shuzo.
+This small family-run brewery has been making sake for 21 generations, using water from Mt.
+Fuji.
+You can learn more about making sake at the brewery or just sample the finished product!

-A tour is offered in English twice every day at 9:30am or 3pm and a reservation is required.
-The reservation can be made online for ¥800 per person (including sake tasting).
+A brewery and distillery tour is offered in Japanese and English twice every day at 9:30 am or 3 pm and a reservation is required.
+The reservation can be made online for 1,500 yen per person (including sake tasting).

 Oshino Hakkai Springs

-Most of the pools are filled by melted snow that has run down from Mount Fuji and some are inhabited by koi fishes.
+Most pools are filled with melted snow that has run down from Mt.
+Fuji, and some are inhabited by koi fish.
 Around the pond, there are many traditional Japanese houses and a museum that is also worth visiting!
-Oshino Hakkai is also a popular destination for cherry blossom viewing, and usually, the best viewing time takes from early to mid-April.
+Oshino Hakkai is also a popular destination for cherry blossom viewing, and the best viewing time is usually from early to mid-April.

 If you are interested in a tour around the Kawaguchiko area, please contact us!